-If you’ve ever felt jittery after a cup of coffee, you’ve encountered an early symptom of having too much caffeine.
+If you have ever felt jittery after a cup of coffee, you’ve encountered an early symptom of having too much caffeine.
 People vary quite a bit in their reactions to caffeine — some feel jittery after a cup of tea, while others can drink a whole pot of black coffee — but there is a point where one more espresso shot could just be your last.

 So how many shots of espresso will kill you?
 Serious caffeine overdoses among coffee drinkers are rare because you’d have to drink over 100 cups of coffee in one day!
 Keep reading to learn just how much espresso could be too much.